ChaimaBSlima/ChaimaBSlima/README.md

 - 📫 How to reach me **chaimabslima@outlook.fr**

-- ⚡ Fun fact **I love coding and I hate it when the code don't work xD**
+- ⚡ Fun fact **I love coding and I hate it when the code dosen't work xD**

 <h3 align="left">Connect with me:</h3>
 <p align="left">